WandaChen/DataVisualizationProject/README.md

     - (Q3) I notice that KOR has the worst gender wage gap.
     - (Q4) That wage gaps are decreasing over time
     - (Q5) I don't understand the bar graphs at the bottom.
 They seem to be the same as the line graph above.
 How come you don't simply dim the other lines, add labels to the points when one country's line is selected?
+4. Lucille (friend):
+    - (Q1) Because there are such a large number of countries represented, the line graph has so many lines the data is a little hard to distinguish without selecting the countries one at a time.
+You can see a trend that while there is some improvement, the percentage of median wage gap is generally flat for the 12 year period.
+The ability to select the bar chart for individual countries is helpful.
+    - (Q2)
+        *What types of jobs do these wages represent?  professional, blue collar, etc.
+        *Where are the jobs located?
+Are they in the big cities or elsewhere in the countries.
+        *Was there a specific age group of men and women that was used?
+Education level?
+    - (Q3) The most obvious is the large wage gaps in Korea and Japan.
+Because the country codes were not clear to me, I am not sure if other Asian countries had the same trend.
+In general, the gaps in most countries seem to be lessening, however slowly.
+    - (Q4) There is a worldwide wage gap between men and women, not specific to any particular country, although the size of the gap varies quite a bit.
+It also shows that the gaps are not being closed very rapidly; only a few percentage points at best over the 12 year period.
+    - (Q5) I believe I understand the graph and data, but I do not know all the country codes.

 ##### Response to version 1 Feedback
 Because I do not know how the data was collected and calculated, I really cannout explain why some countries have dramatic difference between years.
 When I download the data, it already included the calculated percentage values.